Symptoms & Signs of PTSD

 The Official Definition of PTSD

 Most people who survive major physical or emotional trauma will experience some of the symptoms of PTSD.
 However, in the majority of cases, these symptoms fade relatively quickly and don’t meet the criteria that doctors use to diagnose the condition.
 Even if your symptoms last for up to 30 days after a traumatic event and seriously disrupt your life, you don’t necessarily have PTSD.
 Instead, you may have something called acute stress disorder (ASD).
 Some people with ASD continue to experience problems for longer than 30 days; under these circumstances, doctors will consider diagnosing PTSD.
-You can also receive a PTSD diagnosis if you never had ASD and your symptoms first appeared 30 days or more after the triggering event.
+You can also receive a PTSD diagnosis if you never had ASD and your symptoms first appeared 30 days or more after the traumatic event.
+It is important to visit a trained mental health professional for a proper diagnosis.

 So, what is the official definition of PTSD?
 To qualify for a diagnosis, you or your loved one must have symptoms for one month or longer after the date of a traumatic event.
 At least one of the problems present must fall into the category of re-experiencing symptoms.
 In addition, at least one of the problems present must fall into the category of avoidance symptoms.
 Finally, you or your loved one must have two or more cognition and mood symptoms, as well as two or more arousal and reactivity symptoms.